Import BambooHR Data to Google Sheets

 Replace YOUR_BASE64_ENCODED_STRING with the base64-encoded string you created in part 1.

 - Create a new tab.
-You can call it whatever you like, but here we’ll call it ‘Jobs’.
-While still in that tab, click ‘Set’ to use that tab as your data destination.
+Name it and click “Set current” to use that tab as your data destination.

-- Click Run and a moment later you’ll see a list of your BambooHR job postings in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of your BambooHR job postings in your Google Sheet:

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time), substituting in your own domain name: